libertysoft3/saidit/README.md

   1. Complete Ubuntu installation.
 1. Login and run `$ ifconfig` and note your VM's ip address
 1. If you forgot to install the openssh server, run `sudo apt-get install openssh-server`

-1. You can now detach your VM or shut it down and restart in headless mode.
-Don't forget to shut down your VM before shutting down your host OS or you may corrupt your reddit installation.
+Don't forget to shut down your VM with 'ACPI shutdown' before shutting down your host OS or you may corrupt your saidit/reddit open source installation.

+### Setting up a physical server

+1. Download the [Ubuntu 14.04.6](http://releases.ubuntu.com/14.04/) Server Amd64 (64-bit version) .ISO file
+1. Download [Rufus](https://rufus.ie/) (as recommended by Ubuntu) and use it to write the .ISO to a USB drive
+1. Once finished, put the USB drive in the server and boot to it
+1. Install Ubuntu with the following options, but leaving all other options with the default selection:
+  1. username: reddit
+  1. "Choose software to install": Select OpenSSH, but no others
+1. When install finishes, remove USB drive and boot to linux

+From this point forward, physical access to the server is no longer needed and you can ssh in to the 'reddit' user remotely if you wish, using a program like [PuTTY](https://www.putty.org/).

+### Connecting to your saidit server

-### Update your hosts file to resolve https://reddit.local in your browser
+This is optional and for convenience but is highly recommended.
+Update your hosts file to resolve https://reddit.local to your saidit server in both your browser and your SSH client.
+Replace the ip address below with the ip address of your saidit server.

-Add the ip of your Ubuntu 14 server or virtual machine to your "hosts" file as domain name "reddit.local".
-This procedure [varies by OS](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/).
-On linux edit `/etc/hosts` and add something like `192.168.1.20 reddit.local`.
+On linux:

+    sudo sed -i '1i 192.168.1.20 reddit.local' /etc/hosts

+On Windows and MacOS: https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/

-### Install reddit
+### Install saidit/reddit open source

-SSH into your Ubuntu 14 reddit server and update the OS
+SSH into your saidit server and update the OS

     $ ssh reddit@reddit.local
     $ sudo apt-get update
     $ sudo apt-get upgrade
-    $ sudo apt-get install git
+    $ sudo apt-get install git gperf

-Install saidit/reddit open source
+Install saidit

     $ cd ~/
     $ git clone https://github.com/libertysoft3/saidit.git
     $ chmod +x saidit/install-reddit.sh
     $ sudo ./saidit/install-reddit.sh
-    # if you get an error about "less" restart the server and try again
-    # cleanup the installer checkout:
+    # do not proceed if the installer printed any errors
+    # cleanup installation, saidit has been installed elsewhere:
     $ rm -rf ~/saidit

 ### Upgrade curl

-this will improve the new link 'fetch title' capability and potentially more
+This will improve the new link 'fetch title' capability and potentially more

     $ sudo apt-get build-dep curl
     # use latest version from https://curl.haxx.se/download.html: